elastisys/compliantkubernetes/docs/user-guide/demarcation.md

 Compliant Kubernetes comes with a lot of safeguards to ensure you protect your business reputation and earn the trust of your application developers.
 Furthermore, it is a good idea to keep regulators happy, since they bring public trust into digitalization.
 Public trust is necessary to shift application developers away from pen-and-paper to drive usage of your amazing application.

-If you used Kubernetes before, especially if you acted as a Kubernetes administrator, then being a Compliant Kubernetes user might feel a bit limiting.
+If you used Kubernetes before, especially if you acted as a platform administrator, then being a Compliant Kubernetes user might feel a bit limiting.
 For example, you might not be able to run containers with root (`uid=0`) as you were used to.
 Again, these are not limitations, rather safeguards.

 Why?
 ----